 The first real enduring superstar of the Italian school was Antonio Vivaldi, the first of Classical Music’s great speedwriters, and the direct precursor of such later composers as Rossini and Donizetti, who were also speedwriters who specialized in composing for star singers.
 Vivaldi is said to have written 91 Operas in his lifetime, although this number isn’t really substantiated by the available evidence.
 However, if he did achieve this feat, it was reportedly by the same means that he managed to write his 500-odd concertos…by reusing the same basic composition with very little variation that many times in a row.
 I can’t claim credit for that observation…it was Igor Stravinsky who first remarked that Vivaldi had written ‘the same concerto a hundred times’…but the lack of variety in his compositions is obvious to anyone who listens extensively to his work.
 This is why, while Vivaldi did produce a handful of important classical warhorses (The Four Seasons concertos, the Gloria, the L’Olimpiade Opera), anyone exploring his work in greater detail is likely to be rather disappointed.

 In addition to his Operatic works, Vivaldi was responsible for creating one of the earliest examples of another format of musical storytelling, the Tone Poem, which tells a concrete story through instrumental music alone, with no vocals, lyrics or visual elements whatsoever.
 Vivaldi did not actually invent the form (it dates back at least as far as the Middle Ages), but his famous set of Concertos The Four Seasons are probably the oldest Tone Poems that are still a significant part of the Classical canon.
 Due to the absence of any inherent vocal or visual aspects, it could be debated whether the Tone Poem really falls under the heading of Musical Theater.
-Indeed, you could argue whether it should even fall under the purview of this book, if not for one fact: just about every famous Classical Tone Poem has, at some point or another, been used as an accompaniment to a ballet, whether it was written with that purpose in mind or not, and Vivaldi’s Four Seasons concertos are no exception.
+Indeed, you could argue whether it should even fall under the purview of this book, if not for one fact: just about every Classical Tone Poem worth its salt has, at some point or another, been used as an accompaniment to a ballet, whether it was written with that purpose in mind or not, and Vivaldi’s Four Seasons concertos are no exception.

 Meanwhile, the biggest names on the French side during that first hundred years were Jean-Baptiste Lully and Jean-Philippe Rameau.
 Lully, who was the undisputed king of French opera for a generation, has pretty much disappeared from the scene today.
-His librettos, essentially Classical dramas by high-class playwrights of the day, were fairly literate and intelligent by opera-libretto standards, but his very formal, dispassionate, recitative-heavy composing style (not to mention his penchant for long, exaggerated prologue sequences heaping praise on his King and patron, Louis XIV), make him rather hard to get into for people weaned on Romantic Opera.
+His librettos, essentially Classical dramas by high-class playwrights of the day, were fairly literate and intelligent by opera-libretto standards, but his very formal, dispassionate, recitative-heavy composing style (not to mention his penchant for long-winded, exaggerated prologue sequences heaping praise on his King and patron, Louis XIV), make him rather hard to get into for people weaned on Romantic Opera.
 About the only things of his that anyone performs today are the ‘Ballet-Plays’ (which resembled an early version of the Broadway Musical format) that he wrote with legendary French writer Moliere, and that seems more due to Moliere’s contributions than his.

 Rameau, the later of the two, was something of an innovator; indeed, he might have wound up being the major operatic reformer of the day if his style had caught on more at the time.
 His work was far more musically sophisticated than most other French operas at the time, and had a dramatic cogency and immediacy not seen since Monteverdi.
 In some ways, he was more ahead of his time that the Operatic reformers that would come along after him—notably, he was the first to use the structural scheme of free-flowing arioso that occasionally expands into a formal aria.
 This structure would of course form the basis for Verdi’s Otello and Wagner’s Lohengrin and Der Meistersingers von Nurnburg, as well as the musicals of Claude-Michele Schonberg and Alain Boublil such as Les Miserables and Miss Saigon.